 In the SA purse seine fishery there has been reduced competition for SBT among fishers following the introduction of individual transferable quotas (ITQs).
-Since the late 1980s, the fishery has targeted small (<80 cm) SBT, which were previously taken in bulk for canning (Caton et al. 1995).
+Starting in the late 1980s, the fishery targeted small (\sim 80 cm) SBT, which were previously taken in bulk for canning (Caton et al. 1995).
+However, the size range of SBT taken has been variable since then.
 Closure of Australian canneries resulted in an increase in the average length of SBT landed for fresh-chilled export.
 As the farming component of the fishery increased in the 1990s, the average length of SBT landed in SA decreased from a peak of 103.2 cm in 1995 to a low of 81.9 cm in 2011 (Table 2).
 This is primarily due to selective targeting of schools to catch the best sized fish for farming.
-The average length of SBT landed in SA in 2014-15 was 94.4 cm.
+The average length of SBT landed in SA in 2015-16 was 92.5 cm.

 Since the late 1980s, the average length of SBT landed in NSW has varied considerably because of the varying contribution of longline and sporadic surface catches to the overall catch levels.
-However, longline-caught SBT off NSW have, in general, been considerably larger than SBT previously taken in this fishery (Figure 4).
-Similarly, the size trends in the Tasmania are (TAS) of the fishery reflect the change from trolling to longlining operations, which target larger fish, in 1993.
+However, longline-caught SBT off NSW have, in general, been considerably larger than SBT previously taken in this fishery by purse seine in South Australia (Figure 4).
+Similarly, the size trends in the Tasmania area (TAS) of the fishery reflect the change from trolling to longlining operations, which target larger fish, in 1993.